-An Abandoned Jewel of Architecture The Château d'Aubiry , built in the late 19th century, is a magnificent example of abandoned French architecture.
-Located near Céret, this castle stands majestically despite its state of disrepair.
+An Abandoned Jewel of Architecture: The Château d'Aubiry , built at the end of the 19th century, is a magnificent example of abandoned French architecture.
+Located near Céret, this château stands majestically despite its state of disrepair.

 Site Features